opencybersecurityalliance/stix-shifter/adapter-guide/connectors/qradar_supported_stix.md

 | OR (Observation) | OR |
 | AND (Observation) | OR |
 | <br> | |
-### Searchable STIX objects and properties for Events
+### Searchable STIX objects and properties for Events dialect
 | STIX Object and Property | Mapped Data Source Fields |
 |--|--|
 | **ipv4-addr**:value | sourceaddress, destinationaddress, identityip |